Lithuania: Climate

-Environment
+Biodiversity and conservation

-After the restoration of Lithuania's independence in 1990, the Aplinkos apsaugos įstatymas (Environmental Protection Act) was adopted already in 1992.
-The law provided the foundations for regulating social relations in the field of environmental protection, established the basic rights and obligations of legal and natural persons in preserving the biodiversity inherent in Lithuania, ecological systems and the landscape.
+The Aplinkos apsaugos įstatymas (Environmental Protection Act) was adopted in 1992.
+The law provides the foundations for regulating social relations in the field of environmental protection, establishes the basic rights and obligations of legal and natural persons in preserving the biodiversity, ecological systems, and the landscape.
 Lithuania agreed to cut carbon emissions by at least 20% of 1990 levels by 2020 and by at least 40% by 2030, together with all European Union members.
 Also, by 2020 at least 20% (27% by 2030) of the country's total energy consumption should be from the renewable energy sources.
 In 2016, Lithuania introduced especially effective container deposit legislation, which resulted in collecting 92% of all packagings in 2017.

-Lithuania does not have high mountains and its landscape is dominated by blooming meadows, dense forests and fertile fields of cereals.
-However it stands out by the abundance of hillforts, which previously had castles where the ancient Lithuanians burned altars for pagan gods.
+Lithuania does not have high mountains, and its landscape is dominated by blooming meadows, dense forests and fertile fields of cereals.
+However, it stands out by the abundance of hillforts, which previously had castles where the ancient Lithuanians burned altars for pagan gods.
 Lithuania is a particularly watered region with more than 3,000 lakes, mostly in the northeast.
 The country is also drained by numerous rivers, most notably the longest Nemunas.
 Lithuania is home to two terrestrial ecoregions: Central European mixed forests and Sarmatic mixed forests.

-Forest has long been one of the most important natural resources in Lithuania.
-Forests occupy one third of the country's territory and timber-related industrial production accounts for almost 11% industrial production in the country.
-Lithuania has five national parks, 30 regional parks, 402 nature reserves, 668 state-protected natural heritage objects.
+Forest has long been one of the most important natural resources.
+Forests occupy one-third of the territory, and timber-related industrial production accounts for almost 11% of industrial production.
+There are five national parks, 30 regional parks, 402 nature reserves, 6 strict nature reserves, and 668 state-protected natural heritage objects.

-In 2018 Lithuania was ranked fifth, second to Sweden (first 3 places were not granted) in the Climate Change Performance Index (CCPI).
-It had a 2019 Forest Landscape Integrity Index mean score of 1.62/10, ranking it 162nd globally out of 172 countries.